miguelrisero/betterpic-web-content/legal/privacy-policy.md

 ---
 title: Privacy Policy
+description: 'Personal Data Protection Policy.
+It describes BetterPic internal rules for personal data processing and protection.'
 category: Legal Document
 updated: 2023-03-30
 ---
-### Scope and Definitions
+## Scope and Definitions

 **Scope**.
 This Personal Data Protection Policy (the **“Policy”**) describes BetterPic internal rules for personal data processing and protection.
 The Policy applies to BetterPic, including BetterPic employees and contractors (**“we”, “us”, “our”, “BetterPic”**).
 The management of each entity is ultimately responsible for the implementation of this policy, as well as to ensure, at entity level, there are adequate and effective procedures in place for its implementation and ongoing monitoring of its adherence.
 For the purposes of this Policy, employees and contractors are jointly referred to as the **“employees”**.

 **Privacy Manager**.
 Privacy Manager is an employee of BetterPic responsible for personal data protection compliance within BetterPic (the “Privacy Manager”).
 The Privacy Manager is in charge of performing the obligations imposed by this Policy and supervising other employees, who subject to this Policy, regarding their adherence to this Policy.
 The Privacy Manager must be involved in all projects at an early stage in order to take personal data protection aspects into  account as early as the planning phase.

 |                                     |                                                                                                                                                                                                                                                                                                                                                                                                                                                                   |
 |-------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|